dotnet/docs/docs/architecture/modern-web-apps-azure/modern-web-applications-characteristics.md

 ## Reference application: eShopOnWeb

 This guidance includes a reference application, _eShopOnWeb_, that demonstrates some of the principles and recommendations.
-The application is a simple online store which supports browsing through a catalog of shirts, coffee mugs, and other marketing items.
+The application is a simple online store, which supports browsing through a catalog of shirts, coffee mugs, and other marketing items.
 The reference application is deliberately simple in order to make it easy to understand.

 ![eShopOnWeb](./media/image2-1.png)